mhwood/downscale_ecco_v5_darwin/L1/L1_W_Greenland/README.md

 This configuration is constructed to simulate ocean circulation and biogeochemistry in Davis Strait and Baffin Bay, West of Greenland.

-The following steps will set up the L1_1080 configuration to build and run.
+The following steps will set up the grid, bathymetry, initial conditions, boundary conditions, and external forcing conditions for the model run.
+Note that the [create_all_L1_W_Greenland_files.py](https://github.com/mhwood/downscale_ecco_v5_darwin/blob/main/L1/L1_W_Greenland/utils/init_file_creation/create_all_L1_W_Greenland_files.py) script provides a pipeline to run all of the pertinent scripts for the files for this model.

 ## Step 0: Prerequisite
 Before the L1 configuration can be prepared, the L0 configuration must be run to output boundary and external forcing conditions.
 This example assumes the [diagnostics_vec](https://github.com/mhwood/diagnostics_vec) package has been used to generate daily boundary conditions.

-## Step 1: Creating the model grid
+## Step 1: Creating the mitgrid file
-To generate the initial, boundary, and external conditions for the L1 model run, the

-2. The mitgrid file for this configuration has been created using the [utils/create_all_mitgrids.py](https://github.com/mhwood/downscaled_east_pacific/blob/main/utils/create_all_mitgrids.py) script
-3. The bathymetry file for this configuration has been created using the [utils/create_all_bathymetry_grids.py](https://github.com/mhwood/downscaled_east_pacific/blob/main/utils/create_all_bathymetry_grids.py) script
-4. The L0 grids have been created by running the model for one timestep and using the L0_540/utils/stitch_grid_tiles_to_single_nc.py script (Instructions provided in LINK].

-### Step 1: Estimate the L0_540 wetgrids in the L1 domain
-Make a note here about running the nc script.
-Also add 1 sentence to explain.

-### Step 2: Create the time-invariant fields
-For this configuration, there is only one time invariant field: the diffusivity field ```diff_kr```.
-This field is subsetted and interpolated from the LLC540 file:
+This configuration uses an mitgrid file to generate the model grid.
+To generate this file, use the following script:
+file:
 ```
-python3 init_file_creation/create_diff_kr_file.py -d /path/to/config/dir -e /path/to/ECCO/dir
+python3 init_file_creation/create_L1_W_Greenland_mitgrid.py -d /path/to/config/dir -e /path/to/ECCO/dir
 ```

-If desired, a plot showing the diff_kr field can be made as follows:
+## Step 2: Creating the bathymetry
+This configuration uses bathymetry from the LLC1080 grid bathymeetry.
+To generate this file, use the following script:
+file:
 ```
-python3 plot_creation/plot_diff_kr_field.py -d /path/to/config/dir
+python3 init_file_creation/create_L1_W_Greenland_bathymetry.py -d /path/to/config/dir -e /path/to/ECCO/dir
 ```

 ### Step 3: Create the initial conditions